jasonbuchanan145/networking-heatmap/README.md

 Navigate to localhost:3030 and view the output in grafana

 ## Work left to do
-Heat map configuraitons are not stored in the grafana/ directory, only initalization settings in grafana/provisioning/datasources to link it automatically to prometheus since I am still changing visualizations.
+Heat map configurations are not stored in the grafana/ directory, only initialization settings in grafana/provisioning/datasources to link it automatically to prometheus since I am still changing visualizations.
 Once I settle on a reasonable default visualization I'll export the configuration